ANNarchy/ANNarchy/docs/manual/RateSynapse.rst

 Neuron-specific variables
 -----------------------------------

 A synapse needs to access neural variables both at the pre- and post-synaptic levels.
-For the presynaptic neuron, biologically realistic synapses should only need its firing rate, but in some cases it may be useful to access other variables as well.
+For the pre-synaptic neuron, biologically realistic synapses should only need its firing rate, but in some cases it may be useful to access other variables as well.

 In order to use neural variables in a synaptic variable, you have to prefix them with ``pre.`` or ``post.``.
 For example: